Instance-dependent Noisy-label Learning with Graphical Model Based Noise-rate Estimation: Empirical Analysis of our Approach

-In this section, we compare our approach with baseline DivideMix~\citep{li2020dividemix} (\cref{fig:supp_empirical_graph}) and SSR~\citep{feng2021ssr} (\cref{fig:supp_empirical_graph_ssr}) on CIFAR100~\citep{krizhevsky2009learning} at \(0.5\) IDN~\citep{xia2020part}.
-We show the results on the last \(50\) training epochs on various metrics, including F1 score, precision, and the ratio of clean classified samples. \paragraph{F1-Score:} The first metric is F1-score, where~\cref{fig:f1} shows the baseline small loss hypothesis~\citep{li2020dividemix} results in \(\approx 0.70\), whilst our approach with small loss~\citep{li2020dividemix} reaches around \(0.92\).
-On the other hand in SSR~\citep{feng2021ssr}, Our approach with SSR in~\cref{fig:f1_ssr} depicts around \(0.93\) whereas the baseline shows \(0.94\) F1 scores.
-Note that our approach shows competitive results for both baselines. \paragraph{Precision:} Moreover,~\cref{fig:precision} shows the precision comparison where the small loss~\citep{li2020dividemix} is around \(0.65\), whereas our approach with small loss~\citep{li2020dividemix} produces a result around \(0.95-0.96\).
-Additionally,~\cref{fig:precision_ssr} shows that our approach has a precision of \(0.97\) that is slightly larger than the baseline's precision of around \(0.95-0.96\).
-This shows the efficacy of our approach in selecting positive instances.
+In this section, we compare our sample selection approach with the sample selection methods in DivideMix~\cite{li2020dividemix} (\cref{fig:supp_empirical_graph}) and SSR~\cite{feng2021ssr} (\cref{fig:supp_empirical_graph_ssr}) on CIFAR100~\cite{krizhevsky2009learning} at \(0.5\) IDN~\cite{xia2020part}.
+We show the F1 score, precision, and ratio of clean samples classified on the last \(50\) training epochs. \paragraph{F1-Score:} \cref{fig:f1} shows DivideMix's baseline small loss approach~\cite{li2020dividemix} resulting in \(\approx 0.70\), whilst our sample selection approach integrated with DivideMix~\cite{li2020dividemix} reaches around \(0.92\).
+Our approach integrated with SSR~\cite{feng2021ssr} is shown to achieve around \(0.93\) whereas the baseline SSR shows \(0.94\) in~\cref{fig:f1_ssr}. \paragraph{Precision:} \cref{fig:precision} shows the precision comparison, where DivideMix's small loss~\cite{li2020dividemix} reaches around \(0.65\), whereas our approach with DivideMix produces a result around \(0.95\).
+Additionally,~\cref{fig:precision_ssr} shows that our approach with SSR has a precision of \(0.97\) that is slightly larger than the SSR's precision of around \(0.95\).

-\paragraph{Ratio of samples classified as clean:} Additionally, data in Figure \cref{fig:ratio} exhibits the proportion of instances identified as clean.
+\paragraph{Ratio of samples classified as clean:} \cref{fig:ratio} exhibits the proportion of instances identified as clean.
 This setting employs a noise rate of \(0.5\).
-Consequently, in an optimal scenario, the approach should theoretically designate half of the total samples as clean (ideal case is \(0.5\)).
-Our approach with small loss~\citep{li2020dividemix} shows around \(0.53\) in comparison to small loss~\citep{li2020dividemix} where the results are around \(0.65-0.70\).
-Also, our approach with SSR~\citep{feng2021ssr} shows \(0.53\) (\cref{fig:ratio_ssr}) as compared to baseline SSR~\citep{feng2021ssr} which is around \(0.65-0.70\).
-Our approach is much closer to the ideal case using both baselines.
+Consequently, in an optimal scenario, the sample selection should classify half of the training samples as clean (ideal case is \(0.5\)).
+Our approach with DivideMix~\cite{li2020dividemix} classifies \(0.53\) of the training data as clean, in comparison to DivideMix's~\cite{li2020dividemix} results of around \(0.65-0.70\).
+Also, our approach with SSR~\cite{feng2021ssr} estimates \(0.53\) (\cref{fig:ratio_ssr}), which is closer to the ideal rate of \(0.5\) than the baseline SSR~\cite{feng2021ssr} which estimates \(0.65-0.70\).